socialoutcast/spotify-kids-manager/COMMERCIAL_LICENSE.md

 ## Overview

-Spotify Kids Manager is proprietary software owned by Bill Krause.
+Spotify Kids Manager is proprietary software owned by SavageIndustries.
 While personal use is permitted under our standard license, commercial use requires a separate commercial license agreement.

 ## Commercial Use Cases